elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-abstract-thinking-manifest-in-the-formal-operational-stage.md

 url: /learn/psychology/questions/how-does-abstract-thinking-manifest-in-the-formal-operational-stage
 score: -1.0
 related_article1:
-    id: 168003
+    id: 167996
-    title: How does deferred imitation challenge Piaget's theory?
+    title: >-
+        What is hypothetical deductive reasoning, and how is it developed in the formal operational stage?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-deferred-imitation-challenge-piagets-theory
+    url: /learn/psychology/questions/what-is-hypothetical-deductive-reasoning-and-how-is-it-developed-in-the-formal-operational-stage
 related_article2:
-    id: 168008
+    id: 168006
-    title: Compare Vygotsky's Social Development Theory with Piaget's theory of cognitive development.
+    title: >-
+        What role do peers play in cognitive development?
     subject: Psychology
-    url: /learn/psychology/questions/compare-vygotskys-social-development-theory-with-piagets-theory-of-cognitive-development
+    url: /learn/psychology/questions/what-role-do-peers-play-in-cognitive-development
 related_article3:
     id: 167997
+    title: >-
-    title: Explain propositional thought and its significance in the formal operational stage.
+        Explain propositional thought and its significance in the formal operational stage.
     subject: Psychology
     url: /learn/psychology/questions/explain-propositional-thought-and-its-significance-in-the-formal-operational-stage
 related_article4:
-    id: 167999
+    id: 167996
-    title: How does the concept of the imaginary audience relate to adolescent behavior?
+    title: >-
+        What is hypothetical deductive reasoning, and how is it developed in the formal operational stage?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-concept-of-the-imaginary-audience-relate-to-adolescent-behavior
+    url: /learn/psychology/questions/what-is-hypothetical-deductive-reasoning-and-how-is-it-developed-in-the-formal-operational-stage
 related_article5:
-    id: 167999
+    id: 167997
-    title: How does the concept of the imaginary audience relate to adolescent behavior?
+    title: >-
+        Explain propositional thought and its significance in the formal operational stage.
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-concept-of-the-imaginary-audience-relate-to-adolescent-behavior
+    url: /learn/psychology/questions/explain-propositional-thought-and-its-significance-in-the-formal-operational-stage
 ---

 &nbsp;